AnPophale/ID5130-Parallel-Scientific-Computing/README.md

 </p>

 **Multigrid Method:**
 Decomposing the error field over the discretized domain for iterative solvers using a Fourier series reveals some interesting and useful properties of the error.
-It is observed that high frequency error components are eliminated quickly but the low frequecny componenets slow down the convergence, requiring a larger number of equations to smoothen out.
+It is observed that high frequency error components are eliminated quickly but the low frequency components slow down the convergence, requiring a larger number of equations to smoothen out.
 The multigrid method makes use of this property of the error field.

 The key idea in the multigrid method is that low frequency error components on a fine mesh, have a high frequency on a coarse mesh which can be eliminated quickly.
 Hence, in multigrid method, the errors are transferred from a fine mesh to a coarser mesh where they can be smoothed out faster.
 This methodology can be applied to any of the iterative solvers which are known as smoothers in this context and we use the Jacobi and Gauss Seidel methods as smoothers in this study.
 This algorithm for the Multigrid method is depicted in Fig. 1 which shows an example of the V cycle multigrid with 3 mesh levels.